chaofiber/Convex-Optimization/README.md

 ### Operator Splitting Methods
 ### Alternating Direction Method of Multipliers
 ### Distributed Optimization Methods
-In this section, we mainly focus on the
 #### global consensus problem
 #### sharing problem
 #### resource allocation problem